Read this first if you are having trouble installing EmEditor

 How can I undo inserted strings character by character using the Undo command?

 By default, an entire inserted string will be undone by one Undo command.
-You can change this behavior by checking the Undo Character by Character check box on the Advanced tab of the Customize dialog box.
+You can change this behavior by checking the Undo Character by Character check box on the Edit tab of the Customize dialog box.
 You will then need to restart EmEditor.

 How can I sort lines in alphabetical or numerical order?